OakHeart, Center for Counseling

 A wide range of mental health issues may worsen or develop when confronted with infertility, miscarriage, stillbirth, or neonatal loss.

-Grief Reactions and Related Disorders: Symptoms might include identity disruption (e.g., feeling as though part of oneself has died; feeling a loss of sense of self or sense of ones purpose), denial or disbelief about the loss, avoidance of reminders about the loss, intense emotional pain (e.g., anger, shame, bitterness, deep sorrow, hopelessness), difficulty moving on with life (e.g., problems engaging with friends, pursuing interests, planning for the future, trying to conceive again), intense feelings of loneliness and aloneness, emotional numbness, feeling that life is meaningless, loss of a sense of direction, loss of a sense of certainty and control over ones future and life, etc.
+Grief Reactions and Related Disorders Symptoms might include identity disruption (e.g., feeling as though part of oneself has died; feeling a loss of sense of self or sense of one's purpose), denial or disbelief about the loss, avoidance of reminders about the loss, intense emotional pain (e.g., anger, shame, bitterness, deep sorrow, hopelessness), difficulty moving on with life (e.g., problems engaging with friends, pursuing interests, planning for the future, trying to conceive again), intense feelings of loneliness and aloneness, emotional numbness, feeling that life is meaningless, loss of a sense of direction, loss of a sense of certainty and control over one's future and life, etc.

-Depression: Symptoms of depression include persistent sad, anxious, or “empty” mood; feelings of hopelessness or pessimism; feelings of guilt, worthlessness, or helplessness; loss of interest or pleasure in hobbies or activities; decreased energy, fatigue, or being “slowed down”; difficulty concentrating, remembering, or making decisions; difficulty sleeping, early-morning awakening, or oversleeping; appetite and/or weight changes; thoughts of death or dying; restlessness or irritability; aches or pains, headaches, cramps, or digestive problems without a clear physical cause and/or that do not ease even with treatment.
+Depression Symptoms of depression include persistent sadness, anxious, or “empty” mood; feelings of hopelessness or pessimism; feelings of guilt, worthlessness, or helplessness; loss of interest or pleasure in hobbies or activities; decreased energy, fatigue, or being “slowed down”; difficulty concentrating, remembering, or making decisions; difficulty sleeping, early-morning awakening, or oversleeping; appetite and/or weight changes; thoughts of death or dying; restlessness or irritability; aches or pains, headaches, cramps, or digestive problems without a clear physical cause and/or that do not ease even with treatment.

 How Do You Treat The Mental Health Consequences of Infertility, Miscarriage, and Neonatal Loss?

-Couples Counseling:
+Couples Support

-OakHeart Infertility, Miscarriage, and Neonatal Loss Providers
+Frequently Asked Questions About Infertility, Miscarriage, and Neonatal Loss

 Picture